US Open (tennis): 1915–1977: West Side Tennis Club

-Although many already regarded it as a major championship, the International Lawn Tennis Federation officially designated it as one of the world's major tournaments commencing in 1924.
+Although many already regarded it as a major championship, the International Lawn Tennis Federation did not officially designate it as one of the world's major tournaments until 1924.
 At the 1922 U.S. National Championships, the draw seeded players for the first time to prevent the leading players from playing each other in the early rounds.
-From 1935 to 1941 and from 1946 to 1967, the men's and women's doubles were held at the Longwood Cricket Club.
+From 1935 to 1941 and 1946 to 1967, the men's and women's doubles were held at the Longwood Cricket Club.

-Open era
+Open Era

-The open era began in 1968 when professional tennis players were allowed to compete for the first time at the Grand Slam tournament held at the West Side Tennis Club.
+The Open Era began in 1968 when professional tennis players were allowed to compete for the first time at the Grand Slam tournament held at the West Side Tennis Club.
 The previous U.S. National Championships had been limited to amateur players.
 Except for mixed doubles, all events at the 1968 national tournament were open to professionals.
 That year, 96 men and 63 women entered, and prize money totaled $100,000.
 In 1970, the US Open became the first Grand Slam tournament to use a tiebreaker to decide a set that reached a 6–6 score in games.
 From 1970 through 1974, the US Open used a best-of-nine-point sudden-death tiebreaker before moving to the International Tennis Federation's (ITF) best-of-twelve points system.
 In 1973, the US Open became the first Grand Slam tournament to award equal prize money to men and women, with that year's singles champions, John Newcombe and Margaret Court, receiving $25,000 each.
-From 1975, following complaints about the surface and its impact on the ball's bounce, the tournament played on clay courts instead of grass.
+Beginning in 1975, following complaints about the surface and its impact on the ball's bounce, the tournament was played on clay courts instead of grass.
 This was also an experiment to make it more "TV friendly".
 The addition of floodlights allowed matches to be played at night.